 The most important thing is when (because it’s not a matter of “if” now) will Raquel come to know about Sergio.
 Also, while the danger has hiked outside, the situation isn’t very well contained inside the bank, either.
 Arturo will definitely try to get back at them, most probably with Mercedes’ help and considering what a wicked person he is, the robbers should prepare themselves for a serious setback.
 Ariadna might also become a vital part of their plan.

-The second season will also focus on the backstory of Professor and Denver, who clearly know each other very well.
+The second season will also focus on the backstory of Professor and Berlin, who clearly know each other very well.
 Considering the moment that they shared in the final episode, they might as well be brothers.
 It has only been around 60 hours, which means not even three days!
-The plan is supposed to go on for ten days; their escape route depends on it.
-With the cops now one step ahead of them, what will happen now?
+The plan is supposed to go on for ten more days; their escape route depends on it.
+With the cops one step ahead of them, what will happen now?